 Intentional infliction of emotional distress involves conduct that causes severe emotional trauma in the victim, which sexual assault certainly qualifies.
 Proving the intentional infliction of emotional distress can be challenging, but it is an appropriate cause of action in a sexual assault case.

-False imprisonment occurs when an individual is unlawfully confined against their will.
-In the context of rideshare incidents, this can occur when drivers who assault passengers intentionally restrict their freedom by locking them inside the vehicle, preventing them from leaving.
-Such actions provide valid grounds for a claim of false imprisonment.
+False imprisonment is a situation where someone is illegally held against their will.
+In the case of ridesharing, it happens when drivers who assault passengers intentionally restrict their freedom by locking them inside the vehicle, preventing them from leaving.
+These actions can result in a claim of false imprisonment and are considered unlawful.

-How to Prove Sexual Assault Against an Uber or Lyft Driver in Dallas
+Proving a Sexual Assault Case Against Uber or Lyft in Houston

-Our team specializes in representing individuals who have been victims of rape and sexual assault perpetrated by Uber and Lyft drivers.
-These cases can involve a range of misconduct, from inappropriate touching or grabbing to more severe acts such as penetration or forceful assault.
-The victims’ testimonies are often crucial in providing evidence that holds the assailants accountable.
+Our firm focuses on helping victims of sexual assault committed by Uber and Lyft drivers.
+The offenses can range from inappropriate touching to more severe actions like penetration or forceful assault.
+The victim’s testimony is often crucial in holding the assailants accountable.

-Many survivors of sexual assault hesitate to come forward due to concerns about law enforcement’s handling of their case.
-Unfortunately, there have been instances where rape kits and other critical evidence remain untested and unexamined for extended periods.
+Many sexual assault survivors are hesitant to come forward due to concerns about law enforcement’s handling of the case.
+There have been instances where rape kits and other critical evidence remain untested and unexamined for extended periods.
 In some trials, sentences for convictions might be lenient, and restitution for the victim might be insufficient or nonexistent.

-Our Dallas Uber and Lyft Sexual Assault Attorneys Can Help
+Our Houston Uber and Lyft Sexual Assault Lawyers Can Help